With Americans living longer than ever before, the growth in the number of older adults continues to climb.

 The program is funded by the OAA and provides older adults with opportunities for social engagement and volunteering, contributing to their overall health and well-being.

-Like the home-delivered nutrition services program, adults age 60 and older and their spouse of any age may participate in the congregate nutrition meal programs.
+Like the meals on wheels services program, adults age 60 and older and their spouse of any age may participate in the congregate nutrition meal programs.

 3. Commodity Supplemental Food Program (CSFP)